otlw/assess/app/README.md

 deployed to the same address, so you can always navigate back to it

-## How to test the frontend on a deployed version of the rinkeby-testnet
+## How to interact with deployed version of the fathom-network

 To interact with the latest version of the fathom-network that has been deployed to rinkeby, run

 > ./scripts/loadDeployment.sh

 Similarly, if you have deployed a new version of the network, use the saving script to save it to the deployments-folder: